apurwaanandd/apurwaanandd/README.md

 - 🌱 I’m currently learning **Machine Learning**
 - 🎓 I am a final year student of **Computer Engineering** at Bharati Vidyapeeth University College of Engineering, Pune.
-- 💼 I have completed internships as a **Python Developer and ML Intern** at BIT, Mesra, Ranchi, and Mecon India Ltd.
+- 💼 I have completed internships as a **Python Developer and ML Intern** at BIT, Mesra, Ranchi, and as a Research Intern at Mecon India, Ltd.
-- 📚 My research focuses on **Thyroid Disease Classification using Machine Learning** and **Quantum Computing**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">